yassirnajmaoui/yrt-pet-readthedocs-test/README.md

 ### Image (`GCImage`)

-Images are stored in GCRecon raw data format (i.e. with the header described [earlier](#yrt-pet_raw_data_format)).
+Images are stored in YRT-PET raw data format (i.e. with the header described [earlier](#yrt-pet_raw_data_format)).
 Images are currently stored as `float64` although this is likely to change in the future.
 The file extension used is `.img`.